• Skip to main content

 3. Chocolate Cake Mix

-Everyone loves chocolate!
-This homemade cake mix will give you a rich and decadent chocolate cake.
+This homemade cake mix will give you a rich and decadent chocolate cake without fail.
 It's perfect for birthdays, celebrations, or just because!

 You'll need all-purpose flour, sugar, cocoa powder, baking soda, and salt.
-You can also add in some espresso powder to make the chocolate flavor really pop!
+I recommend adding the optional espresso powder to make the chocolate flavor really pop.

 Chocolate Cake Mix

-Chocolate cake mix is an incredibly quick and easy baking staple recipe to put together with a few basic ingredients in only five minutes!
-You can either bake the mix right away, give it to friends as a gift, or store it to save time on another day!
-This DIY chocolate cake mix is as easy as it gets and will bake moist and fluffy every time!
+Chocolate cake mix is an incredibly quick and easy baking staple recipe to put together with a few basic ingredients in only five minutes.

 Close up square image of chocolate cake mix in a mason jar with other cake ingredients around.

-When you're ready to bake your cake, you'll need to add some wet ingredients.
-Just like the dry ingredients, the wet ingredients will vary slightly for each variety of cake, so make sure you read the recipe you are following!
+When you're ready to bake your cake, you'll need to add a few wet ingredients.
+Just like the dry ingredients, the wet ingredients will vary slightly for each variety of cake.

-Check your recipe to see how much batter you will have (and therefore, how much cake you can bake).
+Step 3: Choose your cake.
+Check your cake mix recipe to see how much batter you will need.
 For my recipes listed above, you can bake a bundt cake, a 9x13 cake, two 8 or 9-inch tiers, or 18-24 cupcakes.

-Preheat your oven to 350°F (175°C).
+Step 4: Bake.
+Preheat your oven to 350°F (175°C)/Gas Mark 4.
 You can use the following times as a guideline for how long your cake will take to bake.

 • 8 or 9-inch cake rounds: 20-25 minutes